-This Coastal Vulnerability Assessment (CVA) is being provided in support of a New Hampshire Department of Environmental Services (NHDES) Wetland Permit Application for the construction of a tidal docking structure at 60 Pleasant Point Drive, Portsmouth, NH (herein referred to as "project site").
-The project site is a residential lot located on the western side of Piscataqua Riverback channel with one occupied residential dwelling.
-The surrounding land use is residential with similar docking structures.
+This Coastal Vulnerability Assessment (CVA) is being provided in support of a New Hampshire Department of Environmental Services (NHDES) Wetland Permit Application for the construction of a tidal dock expansion including the addition of a 3' x 40' gangway and a 10' x 70' float at 41 Pickering Avenue, Portsmouth, NH (herein referred to as "project site").
+The project site is a located on the eastern side of Pickering Avenue, to the east of the terminal end of South Mill Street and to the west of the Piscataqua River.
+The surrounding land use is residential/commercial with similar docking structures.